andreasmuelder/statecharts.online/chapters/03-variables.md

 ---
-title: Variables – Giving Your Statechart a Memory
+title: Variables in State Machines – Adding Memory and Logic to Statecharts
 date: 2025-09-22
 last_modified_at: 2025-09-22
 layout: chapter